MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. Edit the email content as required, and then send it.

-## Create an email message using custom text
+## Create an email message using custom prompt

-If the pre-defined response categories don't suit your requirements, you can enter custom text to generate suggested content.
+If the pre-defined response categories don't suit your requirements, you can enter custom prompt to generate suggested content.

 You can get suggested email content when you reply to a customer email, read an email, or compose a new email.

 > [!NOTE]
 >
-> - Information from CRM is not displayed when using custom text to generated suggested email content.
+> - Information from CRM is not displayed when using custom prompt to generated suggested email content.
 >
 > - You can generate suggested content for emails containing internal email addresses also.
-If all email addresses are internal, you'll only see the option to enter custom text.
+If all email addresses are internal, you'll only see the option to enter custom prompt.
 If you add an external email address, pre-defined response categories are made available.

 1. In Outlook: